SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/elasticsearch-opentelemetry.md

 3.  notice (default value): moderately verbose, ideal for production environments
 4.  warning: only very important/critical messages are logged

 All logging settings are located in [Elasticsearch.conf](https://www.elastic.co/guide/en/elasticsearch/reference/current/logging.html).
 By default, Elasticsearch logs are stored in `/var/log/elasticsearch/ELK-<Clustername>.log`.
 The default directory for log files is listed in the Elasticsearch.conf file.
-Logs from the

 ## Collecting Logs, Metrics & installing Elasticsearch app